kfilipekk/kfilipekk/README.md

 <img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email"/>
 </a>

 Hi!
 I'm Krystian Filipek.
-I'm a second-year Engineering student at the University of Cambridge with a passion for embedded systems and space.
+I'm a second-year Engineering student at the University of Cambridge with a passion for embedded systems and hardware.
 I’m currently working on software and electronics for the Lander Challenge in Cambridge University Spaceflight.
 I'm also working on a bioamplifier for my 6DOF robot arm.

 <p align="center">
 <picture>